 Diagnosing bladder cancer

 Ultrasound examination of the bladder can only detect tumours that are at least 1 cm in size.
-Smaller tumours will require a flexible cystoscopy.
-This is easily done in the clinic under local anaesthesia and a biopsy of the tumour will confirm the cancer.
-Urine for cytology may not show cancer cells, i.e. false negative result and should not be relied on.
+Smaller tumours will require direct cystoscopy.
+This is easily done under local anaesthesia and a biopsy of the tumour will confirm the cancer.
+Urine for cytology may not show cancer cells, i.e. false negative and should not be relied on.

 Surgery is the primary treatment.
 Depending on the stage and grade of the tumour, a number of treatment options are available.